 It’s a question that we have heard before – “do you have blinds that look like shutters?”.

-The answer is...
-Not really... but if you'd like us to explore venetian blinds we can?! (*NB: stay tuned for a post about our zebra day/night fabric blinds)
+The answer is… Not really.
+Often times if a person really wants plantation shutters the best answer for their home is to get plantation shutters.
+But if you would like us to explore venetian blinds we can?! (*NB: stay tuned for a post about our zebra / double vision / sheer light blinds)

 The closest blind that looks like plantation shutters is the venetian blind.
 Made from horizontal slats of either timber, polymer or aluminium, venetian blinds can come in a range of colours – most commonly however, white blinds or timber blinds.
 The horizontal louvres can appear similar to the horizontal blades of a plantation shutter however there are a few key differences you should be aware of if you’re not familiar with both products.

-Most commonly, plantation shutter louvres are made at an individual width of 89mm, while venetian louvres are narrower - usually below 63mm wide.
-Yes, you can get plantation shutters with 63mm blades (or 115mm blades for that matter) but those widths are not the typical appearance when someone is imagining "planation shutters".
+Most commonly, plantation shutter louvres are made at an individual width of 89mm, while venetian louvres are narrower – usually below 63mm wide.
+Yes, you can get plantation shutters with 63mm blades (or 115mm blades for that matter), and yes you can get Venetians with an 89mm blade, but those widths are not the typical appearance when someone is imagining the “plantation shutter look”.

 Secondly, individual plantation shutter blades are typically an elliptical shape, and 10.5mm thick at their widest, while the venetian louvres are typically a flat, 3mm wide, rectangular slat.